11934 under restoration at Horsted Keynes, 20 October 2007, Derek Forrester

-This SECR brake van is being restored at Horsted Keynes by its owners (members of Southern Locomotives Ltd.).
-This is the second such vehicle on the Bluebell, the other one being 11916.
+This SECR brake van was being restored at Horsted Keynes by its owners (members of Southern Locomotives Ltd.).
+It was the second such

-11934 was one of a batch of 20 vans ordered to be built by the SECR at their Ashford (Kent) Works.
-It was completed in 1923 (after the Grouping) and was probably turned out in SR livery.
+completed in 1923 (after the Grouping) and was probably turned out in SR livery.
 Its SR diagram number was 1560 and running number, 55490.

 Photo Right: the van at Horsted Keynes at an earlier stage in its restoration - November 2004 (Richard Salmon)